How does the NBA Play-In Tournament work?

 Los Angeles Lakers unveil Kobe Bryant statue at Crypto.com Arena

-Although it might seem unfair for a team that finished in the top 8 to have to defend their spots against teams with fewer wins, the higher seeds still have distinct advantages.
+Although it might seem unfair for a team that finished in the top 8 to have to defend their spots from teams with fewer wins, the higher seeds still have distinct advantages.

 In the 7 vs. 8 bracket, both teams only need to win one game to advance to the playoffs, either against each other or in the second Play-In Game.